What is a heart murmur?

 "The prognosis ranges from excellent to grave, depending on the cause of the murmur."

-The prognosis ranges from excellent to grave, depending on the cause of the murmur.
-If the murmur is physiologic, no treatment is required and the prognosis is generally good to excellent.
-If the murmur is caused by extracardiac disease or a functional problem that can be treated, the murmur may resolve over time.
-The long-term prognosis for a dog with a murmur caused by congenital heart disease is extremely variable, depending on the specific type of defect that is present; if the defect can be surgically corrected the prognosis is very good.
+Acquired murmurs vary significantly in their prognosis.
 A dog with mitral insufficiency can usually be managed with long-term medications.
-The prognosis for a dog with dilated cardiomyopathy varies - if the dog is showing symptoms of heart failure the prognosis will be grave.
-The prognosis for a dog with bacterial endocarditis will vary with the severity of the infection and the valve that is affected.
-The need for good dental care, including regular professional dental cleaning under general anesthesia cannot be overemphasized as a means of preventing endocarditis (see our handout "Dental Disease in Dogs").
+The prognosis for a dog with dilated cardiomyopathy varies; if the dog is showing symptoms of heart failure, the prognosis will be grave.
+The prognosis for bacterial endocarditis varies with the severity of the infection and the valve that is affected.
+The need for good dental care, including regular professional dental cleaning under general anesthesia, cannot be overemphasized as a means of preventing endocarditis (see our handout "Dental Disease in Dogs").

-Since each case is different, your veterinarian will discuss the prognosis and treatment options for your dog, based on the results of diagnostic testing.
+Each case is different and your veterinarian will discuss the prognosis and treatment options that best suit your dog's unique needs.
 In all cases, ongoing monitoring and periodic diagnostic testing will be necessary to track the progress of the condition.